kamillionlabs/hateoflux-documentation/docs/core-concepts/representation-model.md

   }
 }
 ```
+In the first scenario, `ResourceT` would be an `OrderDTO`.
+Depending on the specific use case and design choices, `EmbeddedT` is set to `Void`, for example, if the given controller exclusively provides `OrderDTO`s.
+However, if `ShipmentDTO`s are typically the norm and this particular order is an exception, then `EmbeddedT` could also be a `ShipmentDTO`—in this case, it would simply be empty or `null`.

-In the first scenario, `ResourceT` would have been an `OrderDTO`.
-Since no embedded resource exists, `EmbeddedT` is set to `Void`.
-In the second scenario, the "main" resource is still an `OrderDTO`; however, another resource, `ShipmentDTO`, has been added as a secondary resource to provide additional information. `ShipmentDTO` would, in this case, be an `EmbeddedT`.
+In the second scenario, the "main" resource remains an `OrderDTO`.
+However, an additional resource, `ShipmentDTO`, has been included as a secondary resource to provide supplementary information.
+In this case, `ShipmentDTO` would naturally serve as the `EmbeddedT`.

 ### Name of a Resource